Canon G1 X Mark II vs Sony A99

 Travel and landscape photographers will find it useful that the A99 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A99 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99 II.
+Both the G1X Mark II and the A99 have been discontinued, but can regularly be found used on eBay.
+The A99 was replaced by the Sony A99 II, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark II better than the Sony A99 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.